pranavpr/cardinfo.github.io/_posts/2019-09-22-american-express-membership-rewards-credit-card-mrcc-review.md

 ### Verdict

 The 12% reward rate on American Express Membership Rewards Credit Card just blows away any competition in this segment.
 Their world class customer support is a delight to talk to.
 The network offers run by Amex are way better than competitors.
-If you are still contemplating on wether to get this card or not, don't think much and just go for it.

 {% include star-rating.html rating=3.7 rewards=5 fees=3 features=3 %}

 I got this card as a companion card with my American Express Gold Card.
 Amex is currently running an [offer](/amex-offering-complimentary-membership-rewards-credit-card-to-existing-gold-card-holders/) wherein it's offering complimentary Amex Membership Rewards Credit Card to existing Amex Gold Card holders.

+If you are still contemplating on wether to get this card or not, don't think much and just go for it.

+<a href="http://amex.in/refer/pranap9yzB?CPID=999999544" target="_blank" class="btn btn-lg btn-danger btn-block post-element mt-2" rel="noopener"><i class="ci-pen"></i> Apply Now</a>

+Signing up using above referral link will give you card **free** for first year and **2000** extra referral bonus reward points in addition to **2000** bonus reward points which is not available otherwise.

 _How has been your experience with Amex in general?
 Let me know in comments below._